-As a cyclist, you are obligated to follow the same rules as any other motorist, and you should have the same protections after an accident.
-If you have been involved in an accident, it is important to meet with a bicycle accident attorney to talk about your case and learn about your options.
-Your injuries could be severe, medical costs and expenses could end up being very high; you may also be unable to work while you recover, thus resulting in further financial trouble.
+When looking at the number of cars and trucks on the road, it’s easy to forget how many people enjoy riding a bicycle.
+As a cyclist, you are obligated to follow the same rules as any other motorist and you should have the same protections after an accident.
+If you have been involved in an accident, it is important to meet with a Spokane bicycle accident attorney to talk about your case and learn about your options.
+Your injuries could be severe and medical expenses could end up being very costly; you may also be unable to work while you recover, thus resulting in further financial trouble.

 Bicycle Accidents Cause Significant Injuries

 Since a bicycle offers very little protection, cyclists can sustain significant injuries in an accident, particularly if a motor vehicle is involved.

-- Injuries to the head, back and neck
+Injuries to the head, back, and neck

-- Road rash and other abrasions
+Road rash and other abrasions

-- Broken bones and damage to extremities
+Broken bones and damage to extremities

 Many of the issues in bicycle/auto accidents are the same as those in an automobile accident lawsuit.
 When the driver is at fault, his or her insurer typically tries to blame the cyclist.
 Common claims include a bicyclist who wasn’t visible, one who was speeding, or one who was riding in a lane instead of on a shoulder of the road.